microsoft/playwright/docs/src/api/params.md

 * langs: js
 - `maxDiffPixels` <[int]>

-An acceptable amount of pixels that could be different, default is configurable with `TestConfig.expect`.
+An acceptable amount of pixels that could be different.
 Default is configurable with `TestConfig.expect`.
 Unset by default.

 ## assertions-max-diff-pixel-ratio
 * langs: js